 Are you at the beginning of your programming journey?
 Then you’ll appreciate podcasts focused on the challenges and benefits of learning to code.
 These podcasts offer a mix of coding advice, career tips, and personal stories to motivate new programmers.

 She also focuses on changes in tech, like her recent podcast on 7 emerging technologies to learn in 2019.
 After listening to the podcast, you can also read Bradford’s Forbes article featuring Cory Althoff.

-CodeNewbie is both a community of programmers and people learning to code and a podcast.
+CodeNewbie is both a community of experienced programmers, people learning to code, and a podcast.

 The podcast profiles a different guest each week.
 Each episode provides helpful advice on how to become a programmer.
-Recent episodes focus on when to start freelancing, how to learn design, and how to level up your coding skills, so it offers something for everyone.
+It covers everything from when to start freelancing, how to learn design, and how to level up your coding skills, so it offers something for everyone.

 Best Programming Podcasts for Interviews

 Sometimes the best podcasts explore one person’s story.
 Interviews on a programmer’s experience learning to code or a professional’s experience in the tech industry help new and experienced programmers.

 Best General Programming Podcasts